-Properly employed this object wards a campsite against minions of the Wyrm.
 See Silent Strider Tribebook pg 51 for more information.
-Storytellers please note this is a 2nd Edition Fetish.
+Storytellers please note this is a 2^{nd} Edition Fetish.

-Mask of the Assanbonam

-This fetish allows the user to become insubstantial excepting the mask, to fly at double normal speed, and bite, using the mask's mouth, per Hispo, until deactivated or daybreak.
-See Silent Strider Tribebook pg 51 for more information.
+Mask of the Assanbonam Level 4, Gnosis 5 See Silent Strider Tribebook pg 51 for more information.
 Storytellers please note this is a 2nd Edition Fetish.